1 History

 5.1 Land-Based Transportation

 Cryogenic pipelines, tanker trucks, and railway tankers are the primary means of transportation for LNG over land.
 LNG pipelines are used for transportation over short distances due to the cost of maintaining the -260°F cryogenic temperatures.
 Tanker trucks are most often used in mid-range and regional transportation of LNG to areas that lack LNG pipeline access.
 LNG by rail is a promising, viable land-based form of transportation which is most effectively utilized at ranges exceeding 150 miles (200-250 km); while this form of transportation over land is not widely in use outside of Japan, efforts are underway in the United States and other countries to implement LNG transport by rail.
-While land-based transportation of LNG plays in important role, capable of much growth, the bulk of LNG transportation and trade is conducted via LNG carriers and a variety of sea going vessels.
+While land-based transportation of LNG plays an important role and is capable of much growth, the bulk of LNG transportation and trade is conducted via LNG carriers and a variety of sea-going vessels.

 5.2 Water Based Transportation

-The smaller variety of LNG carriers (1,000 – 25,000 up to 40,000 cubic meters capacity) are designed to fill specialized roles such as: short-distance coastal and river trading, delivery to various land-based industries, power plants, and suppliers of LNG as for purposes of fueling vehicles or maritime vessels.
-This niche market is expected to grow as the ever-increasing demand for cleaner burning, readily accessible natural gas rises.
-These smaller vessels allow greater degrees of flexibility in the overall value chain for LNG and can make excellent use of Ship to Ship LNG transfer or a floating storage and regasification unit (FSRU).
+The smaller variety of LNG carriers (1,000 – 25,000 up to 40,000 cubic meters capacity) is designed to fill specialized roles such as short-distance coastal and river trading, delivery to various land-based industries, power plants, and LNG suppliers for fueling vehicles or maritime vessels.
+This niche market is expected to grow as the ever-increasing demand for cleaner-burning, readily accessible natural gas rises.
+These smaller vessels allow greater degrees of flexibility in the overall value chain for LNG and can make excellent use of ship-to-ship LNG transfer or a floating storage and regasification unit (FSRU).

 6 Receiving and Regasification